 - Culture and healthcare communication

-- To introduce the students to main analytic approaches to the analysis of authentic health communication data from a range of healthcare sites;
+- To introduce the main analytic approaches to the analysis of authentic health communication data from a range of healthcare sites;

-- To develop the students' critical awareness of the key issues of modern healthcare communication;
+- To develop a critical awareness of key issues in modern healthcare communication;

-- To develop the students' appreciation of the impact of globalization of professional workforce and 'superdiversity' of patient population on healthcare deliveries;
+- To develop an appreciation of the impact of globalization on the professional workforce and diversity of the patient population on healthcare delivery;

 - To enable the students to engage in the analysis of healthcare discourses using the theoretical foundations acquired in the course.

 - Lectures (2 hours a week) will introduce fundamental concepts and frameworks, including methods for engaging in data analysis.